adborden/federalist-basic-report-theme/README.md

 To add a custom directory to your theme-gem, please edit the regexp in `federalist-basic-report-theme.gemspec` accordingly.

+## Stylesheets

+#### federalist.scss

+This contains the USWDS Sass as well as additional styles for the common Federalist UI components.

+#### theme.scss

+This contains styles specific to this Federalist theme.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for additional information.